 2.2.1 WRF Domain and Parameterization Schemes

-A summary of the Weather & Research Forecasting (WRF) model setup in this study is given in Table 2.1.
+A summary of the WRF model setup in this study is given in Table 2.1.
 We use WRF version 3.5 and the Advanced Research WRF core.
 The WRF model is nonhydrostatic, with a pressure-based, terrain-following (eta) vertical coordinate system.
 Simulations herein used 41 eta levels with the lowest 8 model layers ~20 m thick, the next 6 layers ~40 m thick, and the lowest 20 model levels within approximately 1 km of the terrain surface (Fig. 2.2).
 Three telescoping, one-way nested domains were employed to place the highest-resolution nest over the Uintah Basin.
 The grid spacing for each nested domain is 12, 4, and 1.33 km respectively (Fig. 1.5), with model time steps of 45, 15, and 5 seconds in subsequent domains.
 Operational North American Mesoscale Model (NAM) analyses were obtained from the National Oceanic and Atmospheric Administration’s (NOAA) Operational Model Archive and Distribution System to initialize atmospheric and land surface variables (except for snow variables, see section 2.2.2) as well as provide the lateral boundary conditions for the outer domain at 6-hour intervals for the duration of the 6-day simulations.

 2.2.2 Prescribing Initial WRF Snow Cover in Uintah Basin